 The CGN Committee is responsible for reviewing, monitoring and making recommendations regarding trustee and director orientation and the ongoing development of existing trustees and directors.
+As part of Board orientation initiatives, in 2019, Ms. Grodner, Ms. Murray and Ms. Warren toured several of Granite's Austrian properties.

-The table below lists some of the third-party conferences, seminars, courses, webinars and presentations on a broad range of topics that were attended by individual directors and trustees of Granite between January 1, 2018 and December 31, 2018 as part of their continuing education.
+The table below lists some of the third-party conferences, seminars, courses, webinars and presentations on a broad range of topics that were attended by individual directors and trustees of Granite between January 1, 2019 and December 31, 2019 as part of their continuing education.